Liam O'Kane: Club career

 O'Kane was born in Derry, and began his career with Derry City.
-He signed for Nottingham Forest in November 1968 and made his League debut on 30 April 1969 against Leeds United F.C.
-Initially, he succeeded Terry Hennessey at centre back, but in 1971 he moved to right back and stayed there for the rest of his career.
-His best period was 1973–76, on his return from a broken leg, but injuries were never far away and they finally finished him as a player in the 1975–76 season, when he was still only 28.
+He signed for Nottingham Forest in November 1968 and made his League debut on 30 April 1969 against Leeds United.
+Initially, he succeeded Terry Hennessey at centre-back, but in 1971 he moved to right-back and stayed there for the rest of his career.
+His best period was 1973–76, on his return from a broken leg, but his career was plagued by injuries, which prematurely ended his playing career in the 1975–76 season, when he was still only 28.

-He scored his only goal for Forest in the 1973-74 FA Cup Quarter-Final against Newcastle United, but as the game (which Forest lost 3-4 after comfortably leading 3-1 in the second half) was ordered to be replayed due to the United fans invading the pitch, the match, and O'Kane's goal, was stricken from the records.
+He scored his only goal for Forest in the 1973–74 FA Cup quarter-Final against Newcastle United, but as the game (which Forest lost 4–3 after comfortably leading 3–1 in the second half) was ordered to be replayed due to the United fans invading the pitch, the match, and O'Kane's goal, was stricken from the records.